ncatlin/lockwatcher/README.md

 Q&A
 ============

+Q.Lockwatcher gives 'Motion error for /dev/videoX' when I try to run the chassis and room cameras at the same time.

+A.Certain HD webcams have the nasty habit of requesting maximum bandwidth, preventing other webcams on the same USB hub from operating.
+Install the cameras on different USB hubs or use lower bandwidth cameras.

 Q.Can lockwatcher wipe files instead of just shutting down?

 A.You can add relevant commands to the custom batch script which will be executed on emergency shutdown,